ncoghlan/pulpdist/doc/config_tutorial.rst

     }
   ]

-The interest point to note is that this site definition overrides the ``storage_prefix`` setting.
+The interesting point to note is that this site definition overrides the ``storage_prefix`` setting.
 This will be used in preference to the default setting when deriving the raw repo configuration.